Brown eyes: Facts about brown eye color

 People with brown eyes may be less vulnerable to certain diseases.
 For example, people with brown eyes appear less likely to develop age-related macular degeneration than people with light-colored eyes.

-Also, people with brown eyes have a lower risk of type 1 diabetes and melanoma of the eye, compared with individuals with light blue eyes.
+Also, people with brown eyes have a lower risk of type 1 diabetes and melanoma of the eye, compared to individuals with light blue eyes.

-And research at the National Hospital for Neurology and Neurosurgery in London suggests people with brown eyes have less risk of hearing problems from environmental noise pollution than coworkers with blue eyes.
+Other research suggests people with brown eyes have less risk of hearing problems from environmental noise pollution than coworkers with blue eyes.
 The study authors felt melanin pigment may help protect nerves in the brain from noise-induced damage.

 But it's not all good news for people with brown eyes.